hotwax/oms-documentation/documents/retail-operations/brokering/rules.md

 4. **Ship After**
 5. **Shipping Method**: Retailers can sort orders by shipping method, ensuring that orders with expedited shipping are allocated inventory before those with standard shipping.

-### Configuring Order Filter and Sorting Rules for Our Example Routing
+### Configuring Order Filter and Sorting Rules for Routing

 In this example, we have created a routing to broker all orders that require two-day delivery, as they are assigned a two-day shipping method.